zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Emil says, “Is there anything you’d like to say bef ore we get started?”
 Sandra says, “Yes, there is.
 I’ve tried really hard this year to improve on some of the shortcomings identified in my evaluation last year. ”  “Shortcomings” are things that you don’t do very well, things that you should  be able to do better, something that is less than perfect.
 Not always are shortcom ings things that you can change, but here I think Sandra is talking about th ings that she can do better, things that are less than perfect.

 Emil says, “Hmm, I’m afraid that’s not reflected in  this year’s evaluation.”
 “To be reflected,” here, means to, in this case, to be see n; something that is obvious, something that he is able to see and look at, that her changes, in other words, have not really been seen in the evaluation.
 The e valuation says she hasn’t changed.
 The verb “reflect” has a number of differ ent meanings; take a look at our Learning Guide for some additional explanations .
-Emil says, “Your supervisor (your immediate boss) noted on the repor t that you’ve been performing below par for several months now, and yo ur productivity is down, too.”
+Emil says, “Your supervisor (your immediate boss) noted on the repor t that you’ve been performing below par for several months now, and your productivity is down, too.”
 The expression “below par” (par) comes from the sport of golfing; in general usage, it means less than expected, less th an average, not as good as it should be.
 There’s a similar expression, “on par,”  which means that it is as good as it should be, it’s right where it ought to be.
 But “below par” means that it is less than what it should be.
 Emil says that Sandra ’s productivity is down.
 “Productivity” is, in general, the ability to do a certain amount of work in a certain period of time.
 If we say that someone’s productiv ity is down, we mean they are not doing as much work, they are not as productive.

 Sandra says, “I can’t imagine why she (her supervis or) would say that.”
 She’s surprised, in other words.
 Sandra says, “If I have n’t excelled on the new project, I’ve at least pulled my weight.”
 “To excel” (excel ) means to do something very